MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 ### The rest of the mob

-As someone who is not the typist but still part of the mob you have two main jobs:
+As someone who is not the typist but still part of the mob you have three main jobs:

 1) Help contribute to discovering what the next logical step is to solving the problem
 2) When directing the typist, talk in the highest level of abstraction the typist can understand
 3) Embrace your humanity

 #### Discovering what the next logical step is to solving the problem